 Since the beginning of 2018, in addition to the existing Junior Research Group, four other goups with two doctoral students focus on testing scientific findings in practice.
 The topics include:

-- Effects and revenues of education-political interventions in the field of continuing education (Head: Andreas Martin)
+- Effects and revenues of education-political interventions in the field of continuing education (Head: Dr. Andreas Martin)

-- Connections between institutional frame conditions and programme structures of continuing education in an international comparison (Head: Dr. phil Katrin Kaufmann-Kuchta)
+- Interrelations of institutional frameworks and the provision of adult education in international comparison (Head: Dr. phil Katrin Kaufmann-Kuchta)

-- Development and analysis auf audio-visual knowledge and information media (Head: Dr. rer. nat.
-Martin Merkel)
+- Audiovisual instruction and information (Head: Dr. rer. nat.
+Martin Merkt)

-- Professional convictions of continuing educators and their support in professional learning communities (Head: Dr. phil.
+- Fostering professional beliefs of teaching staff in adult education in professional learning communities (Head: Dr. phil.
 Dörthe Herbrechter)

 Junior Research Group Goeze